smo0ths/UE4CommOpti/README.md

 # SquadOpti
 This is my attempts at helping optimize the game.
 I'll update this thread as time goes on and i learn more about the engine.
 I just want everyone to have the best fps they can without messing with the game and helping devs out with the game, thanks.

-Launch options:  -sm4 (same as -d3d10, results vary)
+Launch options:  -sm4 (same as -d3d10, results vary, test yourself)

 Download: UE4PakUnpacker.exe (941,568 bytes) (you need to find the download link from google)
 Unpack: pakchunk0-WindowsNoEditor.pak